 Did you know there are some fun ways to use uncooked rice other than cook it?
 Well don’t ask me why but I have a surplus of uncooked rice taking up real estate in the refrigerator (I do this a lot with stuff to keep bugs at bay and keeping dry goods cold seems to do it) – but I digress a little.
 I need to find a way to put that stuff to good use.

-So I’ve been doing some research lately trying to find out what all you can do with uncooked rice (besides cooking it) And no, cooking it isn’t something I wanted to do.
-I’m not trying to be the nutrition Nazi here but I think of white rice as a “filler” product like enriched white flour.
-But in dry form it seems to do a lot more!
+So I’ve been doing some research lately trying to find out what all you can do with uncooked rice And no, cooking it isn’t something I wanted to do, hehehe I’m not trying to be the nutrition Nazi here but I think of white rice as a “filler” product like white flour.
+But in dry form it’s got some really good uses!

 What Makes Rice So Nice?